Protocol Documentation

 OpenDisplay Flex

 The full-featured protocol standard with comprehensive configuration system.
-Includes YAML-based configuration schema, advanced BLE communication protocol, and support for all device capabilities.
+Includes YAML-based configuration schema, communication over BLE and optional Wi‑Fi LAN (same commands), and support for all device capabilities.
 This is the standard used by OpenDisplay firmware and advanced implementations.

 View Flex Standard